-Hernando County shall identify methods to direct development to areas with adequate school capacity or to where school sites adequate to serve potential growth have been acquired by the School District, provided such location of the development is consistent with the land use policies of the Hernando County Comprehensive Plan.
+Hernando County shall identify methods to direct encourage development to locate in areas with adequate school capacity or to where school sites adequate to serve potential growth have been acquired by the School District, provided such location of the development is consistent with the land use policies of the Hernando County Comprehensive Plan.

-In any instance where capacity will not be available to serve students to be generated by a development, and, proportionate share mitigation is not an option, the school capacity deficiency shall be a basis for denial of the proposal.
+Strategy 8.01C(3): In any instance where school capacity cannot be assured will not be available to serve students to be generated by a development, and, proportionate share mitigation is not an option, the school capacity deficiency shall may be a basis for denial of the proposal proposed development.

-During the process of land use decision making, the County will ensure the compatibility of proposed land uses in the vicinity of either existing or planned public, charter and private educational facilities and protect school locations from incompatible uses.
+Strategy 8.01C(4): During the process of land use decision making, the County will ensure the compatibility of proposed land uses in the vicinity of either existing or planned public, charter and private educational facilities and protect school locations from incompatible uses.